bartgora/spring-cloud-fun/README.md

   }
 ```

-Fallback Service - Springboot application that is used for Fallback in case Hello Service is not reacheble.</br>
+<b>Fallback Service - Springboot application</b> that is used for Fallback in case Hello Service is not reacheble.</br>